Quick start ⚡ Quick start info for sowing leeks ⚡

 3. Growing leeks – Which varieties do I choose?

-The varieties can be classified as summer leeks , with a light green body, a relatively long white stem, and a soft texture.
-This makes them quick to use, as they don't tolerate autumn weather well.
+The varieties can be classified as summer leeks , with light green leaves, a relatively long white stem, and a tender texture.
+This makes them quick to use, as summer leeks don't do well in autumn weather.
 Examples include Swiss Giants and Bulgarian Giants.
 The latter is best eaten immediately, as it deteriorates quickly in autumn.
 Bulgarian Giants are, in some cases, slightly more susceptible to viruses, but they are less susceptible to thrips.

 Generally, Autumn Giant varieties are used and recommended.
 Autumn leeks have a relatively short to moderately long stem, and the leaves are broad, grayish-green, and thick.
 The autumn variety is the Blue-Green Autumn , which also has an upright leaf position and is less susceptible to disease.

 And lastly, there's the winter leek , with dark gray-green leaves that aren't too wide.
 It has moderate thickness and a short stem, but is also quite hardy.
-For winter leeks, the Blue-Green Winter is best.
+For winter leeks, it's best to use the Blue-Green Winter leek because this variety is very cold-resistant.